er1/s228/README.md

 ## Power Supply

-In this project we will be using a standard 5 volt direct current power supply.
+In this project, we will be using a standard 5 volt direct current power supply.
 We will be using the positive connection to connect to our supply rail called `VCC` and is by convention red.
 The negative connection will connect to our reference rail called ground or `GND` and is by convention black but may appear at times in blue.

 In this lab, we will use `VCC`, `5V` and `+5V`

 ## Breadboard

+In this project, we will be using a prototyping project board more commonly known as a breadboard.

+(!(A breadboard graphic)[breadboard.png])[breadboard.svg]

 ## Wires
 ## Integrated Circuit Chips
 ## Passive Components